Admission to the College

 - Submit International Student Financial Aid Questionnaire in admissions portal

 After international students are admitted, they will be required to provide evidence of adequate financial support to cover the total cost of attendance for two semesters.
-This most commonly comes in the form of a certified bank statement or bank letter as well as a Statement of Financial Responsibility as issued by Westminster College.
+This most commonly comes in the form of a certified bank statement or bank letter as well as a Statement of Financial Responsibility as issued by Westminster University.

 A. Provide transcripts showing attendance for a minimum of three years at a U.S. accredited high school in a curriculum with passing grades.